tcltk/tcl/doc/markdown/regexp.md

     ```

 [-start]{.lit} [index]{.arg}
 : Specifies a character index offset into the string to start matching the regular expression at.
-The *index* value is interpreted in the same manner as the *index* argument to **string index**.
+The *index* value is interpreted in the same manner as the *index* argument to [string index][string].
 When using this switch, "^" will not match the beginning of the line, and \A will still match the start of the string at *index*.
 If **-indices** is specified, the indices will be indexed starting from the absolute beginning of the input string. *index* will be constrained to the bounds of the input string.

 [-|-]{.lit}
 : Marks the end of switches.
 The argument following this one will be treated as *exp* even if it starts with a **-**.